Shoaib-Programmer/Shoaib-Programmer/README.md

 - 👋 Hi, I’m @Shoaib-Programmer
 - 👀 I’m interested in ...
-Python
+AI
 - 🌱 I’m currently learning ...
-Python
+AI
 - 💞️ I’m looking to collaborate on ... projects
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 Intellectual